|When:||March 25, 2015; 7:30 a.m. – 1:15 p.m.|

 |CPE Credits:||Interested in CPE credits?
 Data Center Brainstorm attendees are eligible to receive continuing professional education (CPE) credits.
 Click Here for more details.

-Thank you for attending the Data Center Brainstorm on Thursday, March 13 at the Newseum in Washington, D.C.
+Join MeriTalk's Data Center Exchange for the fourth annual Data Center Brainstorm on Wednesday, March 25, 2015 at the Knight Conference Center at the Newseum in Washington, D.C.

 Department of the Navy